 If you have European cover (shown as ‘Foreign Use’ in your policy documents), you’re all set to go with cover for up to 180 days.

-You may be refused entry to the country you are travelling to or you could be subject to a fine, having your vehicle seized or prosecution if you don't have a valid Green Card when travelling abroad.
+If you require a Green Card when travelling abroad and do not have a valid one, you may be refused entry to the country you’re travelling to or you could be subject to a fine, having your vehicle seized or prosecution.